-We also provide an implementation of DEC which only requires execution of 2 logical circuits.
+Thus, DEM only requires execution of 2 logical circuits.
 Biasing to Pauli noise is performed with randomized compiling \cite{Wallman_2016NoiseTailForScalQCViaRandmizedCompiling}.
-The DEC approach is tested with quantum hardware executions consisting of state preparation circuits for 20-qubit and 30-qubit GHZ states and 10-qubit and 20-qubit Dicke states with 1 excitation (Dicke 10-1 and Dicke 20-1 states are denoted as $\ket{D^{10}_1}$ and $\ket{D^{20}_1}$, respectively), 6-qubit and 10-qubit quantum phase estimation, and 5-qubit Grover search.
-DEC dramatically improves the fidelities of all demonstrations.
+We also provide accuracy bounds for DEM and algorithms that allow us to apply DEM to a large number of qubits.
+The DEM approach is tested with quantum hardware executions consisting of state preparation circuits for 20-qubit and 30-qubit GHZ states and 10-qubit and 20-qubit Dicke states with 1 excitation (Dicke 10-1 and Dicke 20-1 states are denoted as $\ket{D^{10}_1}$ and $\ket{D^{20}_1}$, respectively), 6-qubit and 10-qubit quantum phase estimation, and 5-qubit Grover search.
+DEM dramatically improves the fidelities of all demonstrations.
 For the 30-qubit GHZ state preparation circuit, the output distribution is corrected to 97.7\% fidelity from the initial raw fidelity of 23.2\%.
-The 5-qubit Grover search circuit consists of 582 CZ gates and DEC achieves a corrected fidelity of 74.9\% from an initial raw fidelity of 10.2\%.
+The 5-qubit Grover search circuit consists of 582 CZ gates and DEM achieves a corrected fidelity of 74.9\% from an initial raw fidelity of 10.2\%.
 A summary of the fidelities and gate counts for the quantum hardware executions are provided in Tables~\ref{tab:fidelities} and \ref{tab:gate_counts}, respectively.
-Finally, we discuss open problems with DEC, possible solutions, and the relationship between DEC and assignment matrix based error mitigation methods.
+Finally, we discuss open problems with DEM.